slopezpereyra/slopezpereyra.github.io/_posts/2023-04-16-TheConquestOfAPieceOfMusic.md

 The conquest of a piece of music is the purest form of attainment.
 Inciting no desire it makes you rich.
-And the melody is thereafter always sounding ---even in the coldest silence.
+And the melody is thereafter always sounding —even in the coldest silence.

 My favorite passage from the piece: